How long will a tick survive without a host

 Desiccation Resistance: Ticks are highly resistant to desiccation, which is the process of drying out.
 They have adapted to withstand extreme conditions, such as high temperatures and low humidity, by minimizing water loss through their hard exoskeleton.

-See also How long can goats live
+See also How long until 2024

 Host Finding Abilities: Ticks have remarkable host-finding abilities, which help them locate a host efficiently when they are in search of a blood meal.
 These abilities include sensing body heat, carbon dioxide, and volatile organic compounds emitted by the potential host.